tfresource/tfresource-website/topics/Transportation_networks.md

 **Network Representation**

 Usually all freeways, expressways, principal arterials, minor arterials, and feeder/collector routes are included.
 Data on roadway characteristics are associated with each link.
 Current highway networks range in size from 4,200 links for small MPOs to more than 20,000 for large MPOs. [^3] The detail of the network often reflects the size of the [TAZs](Traffic_Analysis_Zones), the resources available to maintain the network, and the intended applications of the model.
+For example, [Traffic simulation models](Traffic_simulation_models) might need detailed information about turning movements and traffic controls at intersections.
+In other words, Multi-resolution networks may need to be developed to support [Multi-resolution models](Multi_resolution_models).

 ![Sample Highway Network](MAG_Highway_Networks.jpg "Sample Highway Network")